twitu/a-type-of-cloud/README.md

 ### Story

-YAP bootstraps itself on a low budget and starts with Functions as a Service (Faas - AWS Lambda, Azure functions), a database and a blog storage (for photos).
+YAP bootstraps itself on a low budget and starts with Functions as a Service (Faas - AWS Lambda, Azure functions), a database and a blob storage (for photos).
 Their users are mostly local and the application can easily handle the peak 2000 req/s  that come at it.
 User activity is very bursty and can often be as low as 10 req/s, using stateless functions to handle requests YAP can scale their costs linearly with the number of requests.

 Soon YAP starts getting popular and is used across the country.
 It's daily traffic steadily increases and they start hitting bottlenecks.
 To handle bursty traffic between 10,000 req/s and 30,000 req/s they start serving traffic through stateful servers running in Docker containers.
 Kubernetes like orchestration services allow them to easily scale up and down their compute capacity with cost scaling linearly with traffic.